 I have discussed this with my councillor, and she has suggested I would need to live for a period as a woman.
 There was lifestyle decisions I needed to address but the more time I have spent as Mikki the more I didnt want to be anyone else, as this is me.

 I was hesitant to “go all the way” as lifestyle decisions needed to be made, but I’ve made these recently and there has been nothing detremental.
 I also needed to get it straight in my head that I wanted this more and more because its truly who I am and happy to be.
-I have spent the past few months being Mikki almost all the time and the only time I haven’t is when I have either been ill or working where my security clearance demands I am not Mikki.
+I have spent since October 2019 being Mikki almost all the time.
+The only time I haven’t is when I have either been ill or working where my security clearance demands I am not Mikki.

 Will I go for surgery?
 At this moment i’m 99% sure I will, I have started down the road with my GP and await an appointment with the gender clinic soon.